Rob Sobhani: Career

-Sobhani is CEO, chairman, and founder of Caspian Group holdings, LLC, (Caspian Group).
+Sobhani is the co-founder, CEO, and chairman of Caspian Group holdings, LLC, (Caspian Group).
 The Caspian Group is a "multidisciplinary group of companies with broad international business interests in the fields of energy (including green renewables), infrastructure development, high technology, publishing and strategic advisory services".

 In 2012, Sobhani, with the National Oil and Gas Authority, Petra Solar, and the Bahrain Petroleum Company, made an agreement to bring American-made "smart" solar technology to the township of Awali, the University of Bahrain, and other locations in Bahrain.
 "Smart solar is an innovative approach that couples solar with smart grid technology and is deployed in partnership with utility companies to generate clean, safe renewable energy while making the electric infrastructure more stable, efficient and energy-independent.
 This approach builds large-scale solar in a reliable fashion that avoids future costs of rebuilding the grid."

 In 1990, the then-Soviet Union state Azerbaijan was negotiating with BP for its offshore oil exploration.
 Sobhani, an Azeri-speaking American, was sought out by Communist Party leader Ayaz Mutalibov, who decided to allow Amoco a chance to get the deal.
 In 1991, after Sobhani's talks with Mutalibov, Amoco was granted exclusive rights to the Azeri oil field for one year.
 Eventually, several companies took a share of the offshore exploration after the fall of the Soviet Union.